lisatitshall/real-estate-stats/README.md

 ![image](https://github.com/user-attachments/assets/282342a5-d558-4fa0-ab07-27ca18614185)

-There was no significant improvement after removing distance (the non significant term) but a simpler model is preferable so this was our chosen model.
+There was a slight worsening after removing distance but it wasn't significant so this was our chosen model (predicting price based on size, garage, pool and bedrooms).

 ![image](https://github.com/user-attachments/assets/2e8c273e-0d83-4d16-b2bf-528e3c2c3da3)